stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The helper to load the buffers is slightly more complicated as we also need to handle the case of an empty index buffer:
+The `loadBuffer` helper loads to an NIO buffer and handles the case of the optional index:

 ```java
 private static ByteBuffer loadBuffer(DataInputStream in) throws IOException {